scoconno/scoconno.github.io/ancient/trial/index.md

 + 'The Clouds', by Aristophanes

 ### Assignments
-The grade will be divided across group preparation, individual preparation, performance, and reflection.
-I will formally detail these once we have allocated students to the various roles.
+The grade will be assigned to each group holistically.
+There are three elements:

-1. Group research on the witnesses.
-This is the bulk of the work, and you should begin now.
-The assignment will consist in a research brief on all six witnesses.
-Each group must submit this brief.
-You should expect the brief to contain 2-3 pages of historical and philosophical *pertinent* research concerning each witness that will be used in the trial.
+1. Research brief: The brief should contain 2-3 pages of historical and philosophical *pertinent* research concerning each witness that will be used in the trial.
+This must be one unified brief.
+Make sure to edit to ensure there is one *voice*.
-2. Preparation for each individual role.
-This will vary by role, but expect about 2 pages per person.
+2. Preparation for the witnesses and attorneys.
+For the attorneys, this should include a list of questions and anticipated questions based on possible responses.
+For the witnesses, this should include anticipated questions and planned answers.
+Expect about 1-2 pages per witness per role.
 3. Performance of the role.

-4. 1-2 page individual reflection pieces on what you learned from the assignment
+#### Deadline: Group Materials Submitted by April 17th ####